 - 1. Appeals will be made in writing to the Director of Financial Aid. - 2.
-Appeals will be heard by the Financial Aid Committee within one week (five class days) and the student notified in writing the results of the hearing. - 3.
-Final appeal may be made in writing to the President of the College.
+Appeals will be heard by the Appeals Committee twice each semester.
+Once prior to classes beginning and once during the schedule adjustment period. - 3.
+Final appeal may be made in writing to the Vice President of Academic Affairs.